CPS authorises sexual offence charges against Michael Lockwood | Crown Prosecution Service

 CPS authorises sexual offence charges against Michael Lockwood

-Rosemary Ainslie, Head of the Special Crime Division at the CPS, said:
+Rosemary Ainslie, Head of the Special Crime Division at the CPS, recently said:

 “After carefully considering all of the evidence provided to us by Humberside Police, we have authorised charges against Michael Lockwood, 64, for nine offences under the Sexual Offences Act 1956.